How to See the Northern Lights

 Aurora in Madison Wisconsin on 10/2/2013 Photo by Jerry Zhu

-If you live in a "northern" state such as Wisconsin or Pennsylvania, you can expect to see a couple aurora borealis shows each year.
-No telescope needed.
+If you live in a "northern" US state such as Wisconsin, you can expect to see a few aurora borealis displays each year.

 Good luck!